Commonwealth Railways NSU class: Tenders

 Thirteen companies submitted more than 30 designs.
 However, most tenders did not get past the first stage of the selection procedure because they did not address all the specifications, such as electrical transmission.
 One important factor was the Chief Mechanical Engineer's preference for the locomotives to have engines in the lower-revolution range, which was expected to lower maintenance costs.
-The engine in the winning tender, by the Birmingham Railway Carriage and Wagon Company Ltd, was a Sulzer plant with an idling speed of 750 rpm.
+The engine in the winning tender, by the Birmingham Railway Carriage and Wagon Company Ltd, was a Sulzer plant with a maximum speed of 750 rpm.
 By contrast, a design submitted by A.E.
 Goodwin ran at 1500 rpm.

 The decision to award the contract to the Birmingham Railway Carriage and Wagon Company in 1951 was a departure from the Commonwealth Railways' practice of purchasing "well proven" designs, exemplified by its choice of General Motors diesel-electric locomotives for its standard-gauge operations.
 The British company had a long history of building rail vehicles but this order was its first for locomotives.
 However, Sulzer had 42 years of experience in locomotive design and Sulzer plants had been used widely in the UK since the early 1930s.
 Any doubt was resolved by the purchase contract stipulating that Sulzer Bros (London) Ltd would accept full responsibility for the design and performance of the completed locomotives.

 The Sulzer engine

-The LDA series engine, which had its origins in the 1920s, was specifically designed for use in railway applications, although an unfounded belief persisted that it originated in marine applications, as had the engines of the WAGR X class.
+The LDA series engine, which had its origins in the 1920s, was specifically designed for use in railway applications, although an unfounded belief persisted that it originated in submarine engine designs.